acorn-io/library/mariadb/README.md

   key: "value"
 ```

-So to pass or update a setting in the `mysqld` configuration block create a config.yaml with the content:
+So to pass or update a setting in the `mysqld` configuration block creates a config.yaml with the content:

 ```yaml
 mysqld:
   max_connections: 1024
 ```

-You can set per-replica configurations if needed by placing the configurations under the `replica` top level key.
-Each node, specified in `mariadb-\(i)` where `i` is the replica number, can have custom configuration per config block.
+You can set per-replica configurations if needed by placing the configurations under the `replica` top-level key.
+Each node, specified in `mariadb-\(i)` where `i` is the replica number, can have a custom configuration per config block.

 ```yaml
 mysqld: